Dropdown menu

 </DropdownMenu>

 You can create one or multiple submenus inside your DropdownMenu using DropdownMenu.SubMenu and DropdownMenu.SubTrigger.
-It automatically handles the focus trapping for the multiple levels of nesting.
+It automatically handles focus trapping for multiple levels of nesting.

 <DropdownMenu>